anionDev/GRYVABitcoinNode/GRYVABitcoinNode/Other/Hints.md

 ## Requirements

-The following tools from the [tools-list](https://github.com/anionDev/ScriptCollection/blob/main/ScriptCollection/Other/Reference/ReferenceContent/articles/RequiredToolsForCommonProjectStructure.md#Tools) are required to use this code-unit:
+The following tools from the [tools-list](https://github.com/anionDev/ScriptCollection/blob/main/ScriptCollection/Other/Reference/ReferenceContent/Articles/RequiredToolsForCommonProjectStructure.md#Tools) are required to build this code-unit:

 - `docfx`
 - `docker`
 - `git`
 - `gitversion`
+- `python`
 - `reportgenerator`
 - `scriptcollection`

+To create a release the following tools are also required:

+- `gh`
+- `docker pushrm`